Movies about bipolar disorder are popular because it is a mental health condition that impacts so many people from all walks of life.

 4. The Hours (2002)

 The Hours is a movie based on a novel of the same name by Michael Cunningham.
-This film focuses on three women from different generations: Meryl Streep as Clarrisa Vaughan, Julianne Moore as Laura Brown, and Nicole Kidman as Virginia Woolf, who suffered serious mental health issues.
+This film focuses on three women from different generations: Meryl Streep as Clarrisa Vaughan, Julianne Moore as Laura Brown, and Nicole Kidman as Virginia Woolf, who suffered with serious mental health issues.

 Kidman’s portrayal of Woolf garnered her an Academy Award for Best Actress.